Computahwiz-Github/Death-Statues-Mod-1.20.X/README.md

 WIP Death Statues Mod

 > [!WARNING]
 > W.I.P.!
-As of this verion (1.0), you must remove "DeathStatuesToast.java" to compile successfully.
+As of this verion (1.0), "DeathStatuesToast.java" is superfluous and can be discarded.
 I have all the other basic functionality for the mod complete, but am tinkering with how to make a custom toast popup.

 This is my first Minecraft mod and it uses fabric.
 The idea of the mod is just to spawn a statue of a player when they die and have it as a collectible.